 Submission deadlines

-By aligning your submission with these parameters, you can ensure that your entry is relevant and comprehensive.
+By aligning your entry with these parameters, you ensure that your submission is both relevant and comprehensive, maximizing your chances of meeting the judges’ expectations.

 2. Highlight Your Unique Selling Points (USPs)

-Your unique selling points are what set your business apart from the competition.
-Clearly articulate these USPs in your awards entry to showcase why your business deserves recognition.
-Focus on:
+Your unique selling points (USPs) are what differentiate your business from the competition.
+Be sure to clearly articulate these qualities in your awards submission, demonstrating why your business deserves recognition.
+Focus on aspects like:

 Innovative products or services